rbroek/objectiv.io/docs-playground/docs/tracking/how-to-guides/troubleshooting.md

 />
 ```

-Unfortunately that does not work and our trackInput attributes will just get discarded.
-Luckily InputBase
+Unfortunately that does not work and our [trackInput](/tracking/api-reference/location-trackers/trackInput.md) attributes will just get discarded.
+Luckily [InputBase](https://mui.com/api/input-base/)
 provides us with a specific property called `inputProps` that is directly forwarded to the `<input>` tag.

-Now we can fix the issue by simply using it to apply our TrackingAttributes:
+Now we can fix the issue by simply using it to apply our [Tracking Attributes](/tracking/api-reference/general/TrackingAttributes.md):

 ```typescript jsx
 <InputBase